 River Ice Safety

 The Ottawa Drowning Prevention Coalition, in conjunction with the City of Ottawa, warns residents about the dangers of thin ice.
 Rivers and lakes may look solid but can be dangerous, especially where current is present, near a dam, near drainage outlets or pipes, and near river junctions.
 Ice fishing huts set up in the spring need to be extra careful.

-- 15 cm for walking or skating alone
+- 15 cm (6") for walking or skating alone

-- 20 cm for skating parties or games
+- 20 cm (8") for skating groups or games

-- 25 cm for snowmobiles
+- 25 cm (10") for snowmobiles

-- 35 cm for fishing huts
+- 35 cm (14") for fishing huts